nyudlts/findingaids_docs/overview/workflow.md

         * deletes the preview EAD file
         * returns to the EAD Publisher home screen
     * if the Archivist decides to publish the finding aid...
-      * then the EAD Publisher calls the `dEAD Publisherloy` script that...
+      * then the EAD Publisher calls the `deploy` script that...
         * removes the outdated finding aid from the AWS S3 bucket
         * copies the new finding aid to the AWS S3 bucket
         * invalidates the URLs for the finding aid in the AWS CloudFront CDN